Read our recommendations for maintaining the health of your adult feline companion and reducing disease transmission to humans.

 The following recommendations help safeguard your pet and reduce the risk to your family.

 The Companion Animal Parasite Council recommends that adult pets, even those cats on Revolution which controls the common intestinal parasites, have a test for intestinal parasites performed on a portion of the pet’s bowel movement at least annually.
 A fecal centrifugation test is used to look for less common parasites such as lungworms, Strongyloides and Giardia.
 Those with a positive fecal centrifugation test should be dewormed for the specific parasite.

-We recommend that every cat have Revolution Topical Drops applied every month just in front of your cat’s shoulder blades to control hookworms, roundworms, fleas, ear mites and heartworms.
+We recommend that every cat have Revolution or Revolution Plus Topical Drops applied every month just in front of your cat’s shoulder blades to control hookworms, roundworms, fleas, ear mites and heartworms.
 No other product provides this much protection.

 Tapeworm Infection in Cats: